MachoDrone/UbDt2204modules/README.md

   - `wget -qO - https://raw.githubusercontent.com/MachoDrone/UbDt2204modules/main/glances-installer.sh| sudo bash`
     - Run with: `./glances.sh` or simply type `glances`
       - a *glances.sh* file is supplied in home folder so user finds and remembers it exists whenever they list the home directory.

+- Install ***nvtop*** for GPU monitoring: (notice, this is not nvitop, or nv'i'top)
+  - `wget -qO - https://raw.githubusercontent.com/MachoDrone/UbDt2204modules/main/nvtop-installer.sh| sudo bash`
+    - Run with: `./nvtop.sh`or simply type `nvtop`
+      - - a *nvtop.sh* file is supplied in home folder so user finds and remembers it exists whenever they list the home directory.
+        - this is an older, and perhaps, less informative product than nvitop.

       .

       more to come